AnyBody/tutorials/A_Getting_started_modeling/intro.md

 **But in this tutorial, you will build a model from the bottom-up using the AMMR model templates.**

 This tutorial is based on version {{ AMMR_VERSION_SHORT }} of the AnyBody Managed Model Repository.
-This the latest AMMR version and the tutorial may not be fully relevant if you are using an AnyBody Modeling System prior to version {{ AMS_VERSION_SHORT }}.
+This is the latest AMMR version and the tutorial may not be fully relevant if you are using an AnyBody Modeling System prior to version {{ AMS_VERSION_SHORT }}.

 With that done, please proceed to Lesson 1: {doc}`Starting with a new Model <lesson1>` using a template.